furlongm/patchman/README.md

 the same Packages.
 For Red Hat-based Hosts, Repositories automatically link their Mirrors together.
 For Debian-based hosts, you may need to link all Mirrors that form a Repository using the web interface.
 This may reduce the time required to find updates.
+Repositories can be marked as being security or non-security.
+This makes most sense with Debian and Ubuntu repositories where security updates are delivered via security repositories.
+For CentOS security updates, see the Erratum section below.

 ### Report
 A Host creates a Report using `patchman-client`.
 This Report is sent to the